vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/upgrade-guide.md

 ### v-banner

-- `color` no longer changes the background color, but instead changes the color of the icon and action text.
+- `color` now applies to the icon and action text.
 Use `bg-color` to change the background color.

 ### v-btn/v-btn-toggle